 The Dave Thomas Foundation for Adoption is the only public nonprofit charity in the United States that is focused exclusively on foster care adoption.
 Through its signature program, Wendy’s Wonderful Kids®, the Foundation gives funds and provides training to adoption agencies in the U.S. and Canada.
-The agencies hire adoption professionals who implement the Foundation’s proactive Child-Focused Recruitment Model targeted exclusively on moving America’s longest-waiting children from foster care into adoptive families.
+The agencies hire adoption professionals who implement the Foundation’s evidence-based Child-Focused Recruitment Model targeted exclusively on moving America’s longest-waiting children from foster care into adoptive families.

 The Foundation works closely with child welfare advocates and policymakers, provides free resources about foster care adoption and raises awareness through social media campaigns, public service announcements and events.

 Dramatically increase the number of adoptions of children waiting in North America’s foster care systems.